Help Define the Dysphagia Evaluation

 Why Should You Take Our Survey?

-By participating in this survey, about your current clinical practice in swallowing evaluation (dysphagia evaluation), you will contribute to an in-depth review of how the literature compares to current clinicians’ preferences and practices.
+By participating in this survey (survey is no longer available), about your current clinical practice in swallowing evaluation (dysphagia evaluation), you will contribute to an in-depth review of how the literature compares to current clinicians’ preferences and practices.
 It takes 15-20 minutes to complete, and you will be contributing to valuable research and an eventual resource to guide our current clinical practice.

-Thank you in advance for taking the time to contribute to this important clinical question!
-We look forward to sharing our findings with you.
+Thank you if you took the time to contribute to this important clinical question!

 - Warner, H. L., Suiter, D. M., Nystrom, K. V., Poskus, K., & Leder, S. B. (2014).
 Comparing accuracy of the Yale Swallow Protocol when administered by registered nurses and speech-language pathologists.
 Journal of clinical nursing, 23(13-14), 1908-1915.